basilicom/animated-numbers/README.md

 ## Usage

-Use within a project via:
+Use within a project via requiring the

 ``import animatedNumbers from 'animated-numbers'``